Clover POS Review: User-friendly Square Alternative

 With online ordering, you can design an online menu and let customers order, pay for their purchase, and arrange for a delivery or pick-up.
 You can also set it up so that even your dine-in customers can order and pay through their mobile devices.
 Clover’s omnichannel feature ensures that you get alerted to your online orders directly on your Clover terminal and that inventory is always updated for both your online and in-person orders.

 Clover can easily integrate with your existing website, or Clover can help you create one through its partner ecommerce platform, BigCommerce.
-It updates your inventory data in real time as transactions happen both in-store and online, letting you manage everything from a single platform.
+Clover’s inventory tracking occurs in real time as transactions happen both in-store and online, letting you manage everything from a single platform.

 You can also find other ecommerce platforms such as WooCommerce, Shopify, and appointment scheduler apps for service-based businesses.
 Developer tools are also available for those who want a highly customized website.